-trajectory has a component in the plane orthogonal to the TAS vector.
+Cross Flow Instabilities (CFI): The airflow trajectory has a component in the plane orthogonal to the TAS vector.
 This instability is most of the time a vortex.

-Tollmien Schlichting Instabilities (TSI): these instabilities are periodic waves that are propagating toward the
+Tollmien Schlichting Instabilities (TSI):

-- Iolimien Schlichting Instabilities (ISI): these instabilities are periodic waves that are propagating toward th direction parallel to the airflow. - The ALT and TSI transitions occur only before 5-10% of the chord.
+these instabilities are periodic waves that are propagating toward the direction parallel to the airflow.
+The ALT and TSI transitions occur only before 5-10% of the chord.
 [08]